aristanetworks/anta/docs/advanced_usages/scaling.md

 On Windows (non-POSIX systems), ANTA cannot adjust file descriptor limits.
 In these cases, ANTA will:

-- Use Python's sys.maxsize as the limit
+- Use Python `sys.maxsize` as the limit
 - Display a warning message: "Running on a non-POSIX system, cannot adjust the maximum number of file descriptors"
 - Continue operation with system defaults